|The Gate at the entrance to Liverpools Chinatown in Nelson Street|

 as the Sea odyssey Giant Spectacular parades around Liverpool

-Liverpool diverse cultural base is only appreciated after a trip around Chinatown which illustrates the way in which this community has integrated within the city.
+Liverpool's diverse cultural base is only appreciated after a trip around Chinatown which illustrates the way in which this community has integrated within the city.
 A variety of excellent cuisine is on offer and the small shops are of interest to locals and tourists visiting this part of the city.
-After the success of the Year of the Snake, Liverpool’s Chinatown will be celebrating the Year of the Horse commencing on Sunday 2nd February 2014.
-To celebrate the Year of the Horse, Culture Liverpool, Liverpool Chinese Community groups and other organisations have arranged a series of arts and cultural events from Saturday 1st February, with the main celebration taking place on Sunday 2nd February.
+Chinatown will be celebrating the Year of the sheep commencing in February 2014.